kiran-foundation/website/src/content/support-form/form.md

   cityEmpty: "City is required"
   zipcodeError: "Pin/Zip code must be 5-10 digits"
   zipcodeEmpty: "Pin/Zip code is required"
-  laptopAddressError: "Laptop address must be at least 5 characters"
-  laptopAddressEmpty: "Laptop pickup address is required"

   descriptionError: "Description must be at least 10 characters"
   descriptionEmpty: "Description is required"